Image 🖼️

 Image format #

-The image format used in apps use a BPP (Bits Per Pixel) density of either:
+The image format defines a BPP (Bits Per Pixel) density of either:

 Data structure of an image: